Editor’s note: I wrote this post based on some conversations with my son Jack.

 But after I open it, I have to take my time and look at it carefully and decide how it will fit inside my life.
-I might be so busy thinking about this in my brain that I forget to say thank you.
+I might be so busy thinking about this that I forget to say thank you.

-Try not to say words that sound like maple syrup drizzled over a bee hive.
-You know, the kind that taste sweet in your mouth but are meant to give little stings.
+Try not to say words that sound like maple syrup drizzled over a beehive.
+The kind that taste sweet in your mouth but are meant to give little stings.

 Don’t suggest the gluten-free diet when you see me eating a roll with a lot of butter.

 Don’t say maybe my autism would get better if I would learn to stop pacing around the floor so much.